Vermont Pottery Studio

 2017 is our 45th year in business as a full-time working pottery.
 We want to thank everyone for their support over these many years.

 Robert and his wife, Christine, live on a former dairy farm, in one of the mountain valleys that surround Bristol, Vermont.
 The barn serves as his studio and showroom and the 19th-century farmhouse is their home.

 Most of Robert's Stoneware and Porcelain pottery is Wood-Fired in a Noborigama kiln.
 A Salt Glazed atmosphere is achieved in the second chamber of this Japanese-style kiln.

 The Pit Fired and Raku Pottery is fired in special kilns designed for these unique effects.
 Robert throws each piece of pottery individually on a potter's wheel.

 The pottery is open most days from 10 am - 5 pm

 Call, 802-453-3778 for our daily schedule.

 Christine & Robert have always had a strong interest in history.
-Growing up surrounded by antique photos, family members and their stories.
+They both grew up surrounded by antique photos, family members, and their stories.
 Robert took over compiling his family ancestry.
-To share the information he collected, he began putting his ancestor’s images and stories on his mugs.
+To share the information he collected, he began putting his ancestor's images and stories on his mugs.

 We now do this for other families and recently created History Mugs, a business focused on putting biographies on mugs.